Oregon State Beavers: Basketball

+Oregon State has had 75 all-conference and 32 All-America selections, five Pac-10 Players of the Year, 42 players selected in the NBA draft, and 24 players that have gone on to play in the NBA.

-The basketball program has been eclipsed in recent times by the relative success of the OSU football and baseball programs, the latter of which has recently won two national championships.
+The basketball program has been eclipsed in recent times by the relative success of the OSU football and baseball programs, the latter of which has recently won three national championships.

 Wayne Tinkle was hired as head coach prior to the 2014–15 season.
-His first team produced the program's second winning record in the last nine seasons and he then led the school to their first NCAA Tournament appearance since 1990 in 2016.
+His first team produced the program's second winning record in the last nine seasons and he then led the school to their first NCAA tournament appearance since 1990 in 2016.
+In 2021 he led the Beavers to a Pac-12 conference tournament title and an Elite Eight NCAA tournament finish.